I did not get my degree in the US. How do I know if my coursework fit the educational requirements?”

 - Each state has its own list of approved evaluation agencies — you don’t want to pay for a report that is not recognized by the board.

-- Each state board has slightly different qualifying rules for the CPA exam.
-Therefore, the agency needs to know which rules to apply to when they evaluate your transcripts.
+- Each state board has slightly different qualifying rules.
+Therefore, the agency needs to know which rules to apply to when reviewing your transcripts.

-Once you settle on a state and get the list of approved agencies, you can pick an agency based on:
+Once you settle on a state and get the list of approved agencies, you can pick one based on:

 - Evaluation fee